 Graduate Student Resources

-Once a doctoral student reaches candidacy, they are ready to begin the dissertation process.
-Below are the various topics that make up the dissertation process.
+Once a doctoral student reaches candidacy, they are ready to begin the process of writing and defending their doctoral dissertation.
+Please see below to learn more about each step of the dissertation process.

-Students must be admitted to candidacy before they are permitted to enroll in dissertation hours.
-Students may not register for dissertation hours until the semester immediately following the semester of formal admission to candidacy by the USF Associate Dean of Graduate Studies.
+Students may not register for dissertation hours until the semester immediately following the semester of formal admission to candidacy.
 This requirement is strictly enforced at USF.
 Students who obtain an override and register for dissertation hours will be dis-enrolled by the Office of Graduate Studies.
 Faculty and staff who override this restriction may have their permitting privileges revoked by the university.

-Once formally admitted to doctoral candidacy, student must enroll for Dissertation hours (xxx 7980 (for Ph.D.
-Students) or xxx 7987 (for Ed.D.
-Students)) while they conduct their research and complete their dissertation.
-For the specific course prefix and section of dissertation hours to register for student's will need to consult with their Major Professor and Department.
+Students should meet with their Major Professor to determine which course prefix and section of the Directed Research course (xxx 7910) they should register for, as every instructor will have their own specific section.
+Once formally admitted to candidacy, students must begin to enroll in dissertation hours (xxx 7980) while they conduct research and complete their dissertation.
+For the specific course prefix and section of dissertation hours to register for, students will need to contact their Major Professor or Department.

 Continuous Enrollment Requirement: